-Previous releases.
+3. Previous releases.

 - a.
 "Release to one equals release to all." - b.
 Waiver issues.
 Students Against Genocide v.
 Department of State, 257 F.3d 828 (D.C.
 Cir.
 2001) (exemptions were not waived when withheld photographs were displayed, but not distributed, by then-UN Ambassador Madeline Albright during presentation to U.N.
 Security Council). - 4.
 The Reasonably Foreseeable Harm Standard. - a.
 The FOIA Improvement Act of 2016 requires agencies to apply a reasonably foreseeable harm standard when denying requests made after 30 June 2016. - b.
-Under the FOIA Improvement Act of 2016, an agency may deny release of records for requests under the FOIA only if: - (1) the agency reasonably foresees that disclosure would harm an interest protected by one of the statutory exemptions; or (2) disclosure is prohibited by law. - c.
-The standard primarily applies to Exemptions 2, 5, and 9.
-The remaining exemptions incorporate a reasonable foreseeability of harm standard within their text or as a result of case law, or, by their own existing terms, cover information prohibited by or exempt from disclosure by another law (Exemptions 1, 3, 4, 6, 7, 8).
+Under the FOIA Improvement Act of 2016, an agency may deny release of records for requests under the FOIA only if: (1) the agency reasonably foresees that disclosure would harm an interest protected by one of the statutory exemptions; or (2) disclosure is prohibited by law. - 5.
+Department of Defense Posture:

-- 5. Department of Defense Posture: - a.
-DoD employees must "exercise great caution" in the release of information related to DoD work.
-[See Memorandum, Deputy Secretary of Defense, Subject: Operations Security Throughout the Department of Defense, dated 18 Oct 2001, at http://www.dod.gov/pubs/foi/dfoipo/docs/names\removal.pdf.] - b.
+- a.
+Be deliberate and careful with all classified, controlled unclassified, and predecisional policy information and proposals.
+[See Memorandum, Secretary of Defense, Subject: Reinforcing Operations Security and the Importance of Preventing Unauthorized Disclosures, dated 20 Jul 2010, at https://media.defense.gov/2020/Jul/21/2002460476/-1/-1/1/REINFORCING\OPERATIONS\SECURITY\AND\THE\IMPORTANCE\OF\PREVENTING\UNAUTHORIZED\DISCLOSURES.PDF - b.
 DoD is statutorily authorized to withhold personal identifying information related to personnel stationed overseas or with sensitive or routinely deploying units.
 [See 10 U.S.C. § 130(b).]
 Current policy requires a much greater protection of information post-9/11 and any information "that personally identifies DoD personnel [is to] be more carefully scrutinized and limited.
 Under this policy, personally identifying information may be inappropriate for inclusion in any medium available to the general public."
 [See Memorandum, Office of the Secretary of Defense, Subject: Withholding Information that Identifies DoD Personnel, dated 1 Sep 2005.] - 6.
 Format of Records.
 The 1996 amendments to the Freedom of Information Act (the Electronic Freedom of Information Act Amendments, or "EFOIA") give the requester choice of format, where readily reproducible.
 Dayton Newspapers, Inc. v.
 Department of the Air Force, 35 F. Supp.2d 1033 (S.D.
 Ohio 1998); but see Students Against Genocide v.
 Department of State, 257 F.3d 828 (D.C.
 Cir.
 2001) (agency is not required to produce new photographs at a different resolution in order to mask the capabilities of the reconnaissance systems that produced them; such a step is not merely a matter of requester's choice of "format").